architect/arc.codes/public/intro/philosophy.md

   date *String
 ```

-Running `arc init` in the same directory as the `.arc` file above generates the following function code:
+Running `arc init` in the same directory as the `app.arc` file above generates the following function code:

 ```bash
 /